 All students must recognize the hazards associated with continued exposure to trace anesthetic gases.
-There is also evidence that indicates that these gases have a deleterious effect on the fetus.
+There is also evidence that indicates that these gases have a deleterious effect on the fetus, as does exposure in the MRI suite.
 In addition students should be aware of the affects of exposure to x-rays and methylmethacrylate, both commonly used in the operating rooms.